 - 4. controlled and supervised by program faculty and/or an employee possessing appropriate instructor qualifications designated to coordinate work experience courses; and - 5. managed through the use of prescribed, written individual training plans that detail required student learning and performance objectives and appropriate agreements between colleges and work experience supervisors, including specifying the on-site employer representative responsible for guiding and overseeing student learning experiences and participating in the written evaluation of the student.
 Grading for labs, practica, internships, and clinical is based on student attainment of course competencies.

-Evaluation of Students

-Faculty develops and implements a system for evaluation of students for each degree, diploma, and technical certificate of credit program.

-Evaluation of students is based on tests, observations, records, interviews, homework, projects, and/or other evidence of student performance.

-The course student evaluation system is clearly defined in the course syllabus, provided to the student at the beginning of the course, and consistent with college grading policies.
+INSTRUCTIONAL PROGRAM Evaluation of Students Standard Number: 02-04-04 Standard Statement The faculty develops and implements a system for evaluation of students for each degree, diploma, and technical certificate of credit program.
+Explanatory Comment Evaluation of students is based on tests, observations, records, interviews, homework, projects, and/or other evidence of student performance.
+Evaluative Criteria The course student evaluation system is clearly defined in the course syllabus, provided to the student at the beginning of the course, and consistent with college grading policies.
 Evaluation of students is competency-based using tests and other evidence.
 Evaluation of students uses formative and summative assessments.